bitExpert/disco/CONTRIBUTING.md

 A typical workflow will then consist of the following:

-1. Create a new local branch based off either your master or develop branch.
+1. Create a new local branch based off your master branch.
 2. Switch to your new local branch.
 (This step can be combined with the previous step with the use of `git checkout -b`.)
 3. Do some work, commit, repeat as necessary.